billg-splunk/javashop-otel/README.md

 Select the longest duration trace

-Now we can see the menthod with long latency  was products:ProductResource.getAllProducts
+Now we can see the method with long latency  was products:ProductResource.getAllProducts

-Our next step here would be to send that trace to a developer and they will have to debug the function.
+Our next step here would be to send that trace to a developer and they will have to debug the method.
 Since they do not have full parameter information it can be a long process.

 Developer: Must debug the function products:ProductResource.getAllProducts to find the problem.